Last Updated on May 25, 2021 by Ben Lesser

 Fear and associated emotions like anxiety, tension, and — wait for it — the amygdala controls paranoia.
 When an individual uses THC-rich cannabis, the brain absorbs far more cannabinoids than usual.
 Research indicates that an excess of cannabinoids can overstimulate the amygdala, causing fear and anxiety.

 This event will as well tells us the reason why high-fat foods are so common which have an abundance of cannabidiol (CBD).
-A cannabinoid does not directly bind to endocannabinoid receptors and does not seem to cause this medical condition.
+This medical condition referred to as Marijuana paranoia does not appear to be caused by a cannabinoid.
 It is important to remember that this, like everything else in the world of substance abuse and addiction, is a spectrum.
 Some marijuana users will never experience marijuana-related paranoia, but according to a study published in the journal Psychopharmacology, others will.

 This is significant to mention that, like anything important in the domain of dependency and drug abuse, the above is a continuum.
 Based on a study released in Mental Medicine, certain marijuana consumers will never feel marijuana-related paranoia, while some would.
 Marijuana users are three times as probable as non-users to assume that others are out to hurt them.